 - policy for time off work related to the vaccine, including sick leave if someone has side effects

-- options if someone is not able to enter the care home from 11 November
+- options if someone is not able to enter the care home

 - how staff can ask questions or raise an issue if they have any concerns